- Past Projects

 Sadly, Gorkha district was the epicenter of the 7.9 magnitude earthquake of April 25th 2015, destroying almost 90% of the private homes and more than 95% of the schools.
 The continuous aftershocks have damaged the remaining, hampering emergency rescue teams.

-We have organised several teachers’ training programs for more than 40 different local schools, renovated schools, upgraded libraries and toilets.
+We have organized several teachers’ training programs for more than 40 different local schools, renovated schools, upgraded libraries and toilets.
 Both national and international volunteers have worked in our projects.
-After the earthquake, we have been focusing on the above mentioned Arughat Rural Municipality to rebuild houses, schools and drinking water supply systems destroyed by the earthquake.
+After the earthquake, we have been focusing on rebuilding houses, schools and drinking water supply systems destroyed by the earthquake.

 Sambhav Nepal has been meticulously worked to ameliorate this condition and in the past years has achieved some success in filling the void in the education, health and community sector.